opendilab/DI-engine-docs/source/11_dizoo/index.rst

 Customization of DI-zoo
 -------------------------------

-You can customize your training process or tune the performance of a environment/algorithm pair by changing the configuration in ``config.py``.
+You can customize your training process or tune the performance of your RL experiment by changing the configuration in ``config.py``.

 Here we use ``cartpole_dqn_config.py`` as an example: